DeSantis tests limits of his combative style in Disney feud - NewsBreak

 DeSantis tests limits of his combative style in Disney feud

-TALLAHASSEE, Fla.
-(AP) — Florida Gov. Ron DeSantis′ ongoing feud with Walt Disney World is testing the limits of his combative leadership style while sending a distinct message to his rivals that virtually nothing is off limits as he plots his political future.
+Florida Gov. Ron DeSantis ' deepening feud with Walt Disney World is testing the limits of his combative leadership style while sending an unmistakable message to his rivals that virtually nothing is off limits as he plots his political future.

-The 43-year-old Republican has consistently demonstrated an acute willingness to fight over the course of his political career.
-He has turned against former aides and denied the GOP Legislature’s rewrite of congressional maps, forcing lawmakers to accept a version more to his liking which lead voting rights groups to sue.
+The 43-year-old Republican has repeatedly demonstrated an acute willingness to fight over the course of his decadelong political career.
+He has turned against former aides and rejected the GOP Legislature's rewrite of congressional maps, forcing lawmakers to accept a version more to his liking and prompting voting rights groups to sue.
+He's also leaned into simmering tensions with Donald Trump, which is notable for someone seeking to lead a party where loyalty to the former president is a requirement.

-But DeSantis’ decision to punish Disney World, one of the world’s most popular tourist destinations and one of Florida’s biggest private employers, took his fighter mentality to a new level.
-In punishment for Disney’s criticism of a new state law condemned by critics as “Don’t Say Gay,” DeSantis signed legislation on Friday removing the theme park’s decades-old special agreement that allowed it to govern itself.
+But DeSantis' decision to punish Disney World, one of the world's most popular tourist destinations and one of Florida 's biggest private employers, took his fighter mentality to a new level.
+In retribution for Disney's criticism of a new state law condemned by critics as “Don't Say Gay,” DeSantis signed legislation on Friday stripping the theme park of a decades-old special agreement that allowed it to govern itself.

-To critics, including some in his own party, such a bold exercise of power suggests DeSantis is operating with a sense of invincibility that could come back to haunt him.
-Others see a determined politician encouraged by strong support in his state taking an opportunity to further stoke the nation’s culture wars, turning himself into a hero among Republican voters in the process.
+To critics, including some in his own party, such a raw exercise of power suggests DeSantis is operating with a sense of invincibility that could come back to haunt him.
+Others see an ambitious politician emboldened by strong support in his state and a mountain of campaign cash grabbing an opportunity to further stoke the nation's culture wars, turning himself into a hero among Republican voters in the process.

 “When you listen to Ron DeSantis, it's righteous indignation: 'Here's why you're wrong and here's why I'm right,''” said Florida Rep. Blaise Ingoglia, a former state GOP chairman.
 “And it is that righteous indignation and that willingness to fight back that endears people to Ron DeSantis' message.
 As long as he keeps on showing that he's willing to fight, people are going to continue to keep flocking to him."

+Disney drew DeSantis’ wrath for opposing a new state law that bars instruction on sexual orientation and gender identity in kindergarten through third grade.
+The DeSantis-backed bill has been condemned by LGBTQ activists nationwide as homophobic, although the measure, like others dealing with transgender athletes and racial history in schools, has emerged as a core piece of the GOP’s political strategy.

-The Disney legislation, which does not take effect until June 2023, could cause significant economic fallout for the company, the surrounding communities and the millions who visit the Orlando amusement park every year.
+The Disney legislation, which does not take effect until June 2023, could cause massive economic fallout for the company, the surrounding communities and the millions who visit the Orlando amusement park every year.

 President Joe Biden said at a party fundraiser in Seattle that this “is not your father's Republican Party.”